-National Securities Corporation was named in a 2017 Reuters report that identified 48 brokerage firms in which at least 30% of the firm’s brokers have flags on their records according to FINRA reports.
-According to the report, National Securities Corporation’s disclosures include:
+According to FINRA’s 2022 BrokerCheck report, National Securities Corporation (“NSC”) has approximately 66 disclosures, and 16 customer-initiated arbitrations against it that include complaints for unsuitable recommendations, churning, and failing to diversify investment portfolios.
+National Securities was previously named in a 2017 Reuters report that identified 48 brokerage firms in which at least 30% of the firm’s brokers have red flags on their records.

 Did you lose money with your National Securities Brokerage investments?

 If you suspect misconduct by your National Securities team or broker, talk to an attorney to learn about your rights and legal options, free.

 National Securities Corporation sanctioned and fined by FINRA for artificially influencing the market and failing to disclose information to GPB customers

 On June 23, 2022, FINRA announced that it had fined and sanctioned National Securities Corporation for approximately $9 million it received for underwriting 10 public offerings in an attempt to artificially influence the market.
 According to FINRA’s June press release, FINRA found NSC to be in violation of numerous securities laws and asserted that “NSC’s conduct was aimed at artificially stimulating demand and supporting the price of the offered securities, which tended to be thinly traded, in the immediate aftermarket.”